 - Future Scenarios of Emissions and Atmospheric Deposition

 Registration: Online registration is available now.
-The deadline for online registration is Oct.
-29, 2018.
 The registration fee is $350 and includes refreshment breaks on Wednesday and Thursday and the reception at the poster session on Wednesday.

 Student Support: Student participation is encouraged and students will be offered a discounted registration fee.
 The best student talk and poster will be recognized.